Looking for a short circular walk from Stow on the Wold?

 Back to Stow-on-the-Wold

 9. Cross the busy road – there’s a footpath on the other side.
-Follow it to the big silver gate, where there’s a fabulous view.
+Follow this footpath to the big silver gate, where there’s a fabulous view.
 At the gate, turn left and follow the footpath, eventually emerging back on the Fosse Way.

-10. Turn right and follow the Fosse Way back towards Stow-on-the-Wold.
+10. Turn right and follow the Fosse Way back towards Stow-on-the-Wold (approx 650 metres).
+Please take care walking on the verge along this busy road.
 The car park is on the left by Tesco.

 Treat yourself in Stow-on-the-Wold!